"The Aesthetics of Decay: Creative Modes of Destruction"

 London Centre for Interdisciplinary Research

-• Decay as a psychological complexity in contemporary world;
+• Decay as a psychological complexity and a physical inevitability

 Registration fee (online participation) – 90 GBP